 Top Reasons to Visit Australia

-Australia is known as the land down under due to its location in the South Pacific and its wild frontier reputation, but this island country (and continent) is more than just kangaroos and wilderness.
+Australia is known as the land down under due to its location in the South Pacific and its wild frontier reputation, but this continent is more than just kangaroos and wilderness.
 It is home to cosmopolitan cities, blissful beaches, historic landmarks, and so much more.
-And though its nickname makes it sound like it’s eons away, Australia has never been easier to visit, whether you’re taking a cruise from Sydney or a direct flight to the Outback.
-Here are some of the top reasons to visit Australia.
+And though its nickname makes it sound like it’s eons away, Australia has never been easier to visit.

 Sun and Sand Reasons to Visit Australia